megha-66/To-Do-List-APP-GUI-Tkinter-project-/README.md

 pip install tkinter
 ```
 > 4. Set the base directory `base_dir` by giving a path from desktop to it.
-> 5. Update path1, path2 and path3 fro the images.
-Note : You need to keep all 3 images under a folder named `images` exactly to use the same variables.
+> 5. Update path1, path2 and path3 for the images.
+>> Note : You need to keep all 3 images under a folder named `images` exactly to use the same variables.
 > 6. To be precise your directory structure should look like -

 ```